hfinkel/lfort/docs/PCHInternals.rst

 lazy.

 Precompiled headers can be chained.
-When you create a PCH while including an existing PCH, Clang can create the new PCH by referencing the original file and only writing the new data to the new file.
+When you create a PCH while including an existing PCH, LFort can create the new PCH by referencing the original file and only writing the new data to the new file.
 For example, you could create a PCH out of all the headers that are very commonly used throughout your project, and then create a PCH for every single source file in the project that includes the